pedrogsmartini/comp1711_dog/week2_c_bootcamp/week2_notes.md

 to do multiplication. define area as a float which is the product of the two variables inserted.
 Then, you print it, area, just as you print anything you have stored as a variable.

+SAVING FILES ON GIT - VERY IMPORTANT

+If you want to save everything you did, here are the commands with the right order: git add . git commit -m "Type the description of what u want to save" git push

+So, thats it.
+And the dot at add . is to save everything